Brynderwyn

 Brynderwyn is a settlement in Northland, New Zealand.
-It is located at the junction of SH1 and SH12 between Whangarei and Wellsford, and a narrowing of the North Auckland Peninsula between Bream Bay and the upper branches of the Kaipara Harbour.
+It is located at the junction of SH1 and SH12 between Whangārei and Wellsford, and a narrowing of the North Auckland Peninsula between Bream Bay and the upper branches of the Kaipara Harbour.
 It is most notable as the scene of a 1963 bus crash which killed 15 people in the Brynderwyn Range.

+The Welsh name for this locality may have been given by William Wright of Sydney, who received a Crown grant on 13 May 1858.